tekknolagi/tekknolagi.github.com/_posts/2026-05-18-travel-notes-rubykaigi-hakodate.md

 switchbacks, to the Kegon Falls.
 We were going to take a boat across the lake, but the water level was too low for the dock on the other side, so we ended up half hiking and half taking a bus.
-Then we continued our hike through the marshland (beautiful), to a waterfall (lovely), which also had a surprise restaurant and ice cream shop at the base!
-I would share it with you but it's not listed on Google Maps and I don't know the name.
-After some great (vegetarian friendly!! wow!!) udon, we marched up the waterfall and around the lake at the top to the onsen.
+Then we continued our hike through the Senjōgahara Marshland (beautiful), to the Yudaki Cascades (lovely), which also had a surprise restaurant and ice cream shop at the base!
+It's called [Yutaki Rest House](https://maps.app.goo.gl/G5tNK46WamixEUJp8).
+After some great (vegetarian friendly!! wow!!) udon, we marched up the waterfall and around Yuno Lake at the top to Yumoto Onsen.
 In order to make the last reasonable bus back to town, we just enjoyed putting our feet in the foot bath.

 One day was rainy.
 In the evening, J and I thought it would be fun to continue our Universal Machine implementations.
 As Norman Ramsey would say, "my